launchdarkly/ld-relay/README.md

 ## Persistent storage

 You can configure Relay Proxy nodes to persist feature flag settings in Redis, DynamoDB, or Consul.
-You must use persistent storage to run your SDKs in daemon mode, or to use Big Segments.
+You must use persistent storage to run your SDKs in daemon mode.
 To learn more, read [Using a persistent store](https://docs.launchdarkly.com/home/relay-proxy/using#using-a-persistent-store).

+You can also configure the Relay Proxy to persist segment information for Big Segments in Redis or DynamoDB.
+To learn more, read [Configuring the Relay Proxy for segments](https://docs.launchdarkly.com/home/relay-proxy/using#configuring-the-relay-proxy-for-segments).

+> Segments let you target groups of contexts that encounter feature flags.
+Big Segments are segments with more than 15,000 targets, or that are synced from external tools.
+You must use either the Relay Proxy or a persistent store integration if you use server-side SDKs and Big Segments.
+If supporting segments is your only use case, we recommend using a persistent store integration rather than the Relay Proxy.

 For persistent storage configuration details, read [Persistent Storage](./docs/persistent-storage.md).